hsurya08/Personalized-Hotel-Recommender-using-Sentiment-Analysis/README.md

   We implemented both Hierarchial clustering, K-means and GMM for forming clusters of the aspects generated.
 In doing so we employ different library implementations.
 We first use a pyABSA library to extract a lot of aspects (nouns) throughout different reviews.
 This is done using the aspect_extractor function of pyABSA.
 For each hotel, each review within it, is parsed which then undergoes the aforementioned supervised learning algorithms to give sentiment to the aspects.
 A confidence factor is also generated using the pyABSA.
 It uses BERT to perform aspect extraction.
 During generation of large number of aspects with different confidence scores, a multiplicative operation is performed.
 Positve one is multiplied to the confidence score of assigned sentiment 'positve', negative 1 is multiplied to the confidence score of assigned sentiment 'negative' and zero in case of 'neutral' to generate the aspect score.
 <br>
 <br>
   Further, with each review the repititive aspects aren't added but their confidence score modified according to the sentiment.
 Atlast a huge dictionary of aspects with sentiment and it's score is generated.
 We then use BERT embeddings and spaCy to find similar words (in terms of numeric values).
-Getting numeric values, these are used as cordinate points for a distance based unsupervised learning algorithms such as K-means, GMM, Hierarchial clustering.After that unsupervised learning algorithms are used to make clusters.
+Getting numeric values, these are used as cordinate points for a distance based unsupervised learning algorithms such as K-means, GMM, Hierarchial clustering.
+After that unsupervised learning algorithms are used to make clusters.
 These clusters are manually labelled and we finally narrow down to 7/8 clusters.
   </div>

 ### Steps: